Summary of financial terms.

-Interest is generally paid by working out a percentage of the amount borrowed to you or lent by you.
+Interest amounts are generally determined by working out a percentage of the amount borrowed by you or lent by you.
 The amount you pay will be worked out on a per annum basis, which will then be divided up to work out how much you owe for a certain period.

 Money is something we use most often as a way of exchanging goods and services.
 Without money people may barter, which involves physically exchanging something they have for something they don’t have.

 Having a common form of exchange (e.g. money) allows people to trade goods or services they have to buy goods or services they want.